Labor & Employment

 How should employers respond to employee requests not to work due to needing to be home with children not in school due to local school closures?

 Some state and local laws, including those in New York, New Jersey, San Jose, San Francisco, and Los Angeles, require unpaid and/or paid leave for parents and guardians caring for a child during an unexpected school closure and/or a closure ordered by public officials (which is currently the case in several areas).
 Further, the FFCRA, which took effect on April 1, 2020, provides paid leave for eligible parents caring for their children due to ongoing school closures.
-The firm has authored a QuickStudy explaining those provisions.
 Covered employers must provide leave as required by the Act and as required by applicable state and/or local laws.
 State and local laws or ordinances may describe additional limitations or obligations on employers, such as the scope and applicability of any protected or paid leave available to employees.
 To the extent an employee is ineligible for paid leave under the FFCRA or state or local law, but is unable to work or telework due to the need to care for a child, they may be eligible for unemployment benefits under the new federal CARES Act, discussed in more detail here.

 What kind of documentation should employers require of employees (1) who request or take leave due to COVID-19 related reasons, and (2) before returning to work following such leave?